We are a non-profit organization running an English school in rural Cambodia.

 Here are some of our ideas and how you can be involved as a volunteer:

-There are 7 hourly classes a day running from Monday to Friday.
-In the morning from 8am-11am and afternoon from 1pm- 5pm.
-Volunteers usually teach in pairs and take 2-3 classes on average per day, which are organized according to the student’s ability.
-You don't need to have any previous experience of teaching since we believe that listening and communicating with different English-speaking people is also great for learning the language.
+There are 7 hour-long classes a day running from Monday to Friday - in the morning from 8 AM - 11 AM and in the afternoon from 1 PM - 5 PM.
+Volunteers usually teach about 2-3 classes per day.
+Depending on how many volunteers we have at the time, you will be teaching alone or in a pair.
+Volunteers will co-teach with Khmer teachers at the beginning but can eventually handle lessons alone if they are confident.
+The classes are organized according to the student’s ability.
+You don't need to have any previous experience of teaching since we believe that listening and communicating with various English-speakers is a great method to learn the language.
 You can either work as a main or assistant teacher.
 We work from a basic lesson structure that provides a framework so the students have consistency in their learning, as the volunteer teachers are changing on a regular basis.
-As well as teaching English in the classroom, you are welcome to use your skills and knowledge in art, music, singing, smart games and sport as a way of interacting with the children.
+As well as teaching English in the classroom, you are welcome to use your skills and knowledge in art, music, singing, games, and sports as a way of interacting with the children.

 - Helping with administration work

 If you are willing to work in any of these areas, we hope you will clarify your specific task in advance.
 Also, if you do not want to teach children, we request that you raise this concern in advance to the manager.

 Volunteers can choose a private room or shared room.